AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/create-projects/create-frame-connected-project.md

 ## Prerequisites

 * Set up the default Frame.io account in the Workfront setup area <!--note about how this is done by WF at first? -->
-* Enable Frame.io users in the Workfornt user profile
+* Enable Frame.io users in the Workfront user profile
+* Set up appropriate groups to organize your projects

 For more information about the prerequisites above, see [Configure the [!DNL Workfront] and [!DNL Frame.io] integration](/help/quicksilver/administration-and-setup/configure-integrations/configure-wf-and-frame.md).

 ## Create a new project template

-When building a new template, you can enter the information for all of the tasks and for your future project settings.
+When building a new template, you can enter the information for all tasks and for your future project settings.
 This information will then transfer to any project that you create from the template.

+Projects in Frame.io are organized by team, and Workfront groups are associated with Frame.io teams.
+To organize projects by team inside of Frame.io, you have to assign the correct Workfront group to the project before it's created.

-We recommend using project templates for creative projects because you can set the project group before the project is created.
-If you choose to create the project from scratch, it is automatically assocaited with the Default project group and the mirror Frame.io project is created under that default team in frame.io.
+If you choose to create the project from scratch, Workfront automatically adds the Default project group and the mirror Frame.io project is created under that default team in frame.io.
 Updating the group after project creation does not change the Frame.io team.

-To organize projects by team inside of Frame.io, you have to set the Workfront project group before the project is created.

-You can create project templates based on teams so the projects are organized in an effective manner.

 ### Create the template and specify the project group